 (4) procedures to ensure that physical plant modifications and major construction projects are consistent with program goals; and

 (5) periodic evaluations of the safe patient handling program.

-(a) By July 1, 2008, every licensed health care facility in the state shall establish a safe patient handling committee either by creating a new committee or assigning the functions of a safe patient handling committee to an existing committee.
+(a) Every licensed health care facility in the state shall establish a safe patient handling committee either by creating a new committee or assigning the functions of a safe patient handling committee to an existing committee.

 (b) Membership of a safe patient handling committee or an existing committee must meet the following requirements:

 (1) at least half the members shall be nonmanagerial nurses and other direct patient care workers; and

 (2) in a health care facility where nurses and other direct patient care workers are covered by a collective bargaining agreement, the union shall select the committee members proportionate to its representation of nonmanagerial workers, nurses, and other direct patient care workers.

 (c) A health care organization with more than one covered health care facility may establish a committee at each facility or one committee to serve this function for all the facilities.
 If the organization chooses to have one overall committee for multiple facilities, at least half of the members of the overall committee must be nonmanagerial nurses and other direct patient care workers and each facility must be represented on the committee.

 (d) Employees who serve on a safe patient handling committee must be compensated by their employer for all hours spent on committee business.